 the Italians on the Atomium side (blocks M, N and O).
 Between the two, in the side stand, the neutral spectators.

-On the other hand, Bloc Z, contiguous to the blocks devolving to the English, was intended to accommodate Belgian spectators,
+On the other hand, the block Z, contiguous to the blocks devolving to the English, was intended to accommodate Belgian spectators,

 therefore neutral.
-Due to poor controls, some Italians manage to slip into the Belgian Bloc Z.
+Due to poor controls, some Italians manage to slip into the Belgian block Z.

 In a few minutes, the maximum capacity of the stadium is exploded and after filling the various blocks, the doors are closed.